petrgazarov/Chess/README.md

 The game is played via keyboard input.
 To pick a piece, use arrow keys for navigation on the board and 'enter' for selection.
 Repeat for destination cell.

 * Download the repo
-* Install the colorize gem.
-On a mac, you can run the following command from the root folder of the game:
+* Navigate to the Chess folder and run:

 ```
-$ gem install colorize
+$ bundle install
 ```

-You are ready to play the game! :)
+You are now ready to play the game! :)
 ```
 $ ruby play.rb
 ```